 - Accessible online classes.
 DRC works with faculty to ensure all information in web-based or web-enhanced classes is fully accessible.

 - Faculty Notification letter.
-DRC provides letters for students to take to their professors listing their accommodations.
+DRC provides letters upon request by students for their professors listing their accommodations.

 - Faculty and staff consultation.
 DRC works with faculty, staff and administrators to facilitate classroom and testing accommodations.
 We also provide information on good teaching strategies that work for all students, and that lessen the need for individual accommodations.

 - Faculty and staff training.
-Model demonstration grants funded by the U.S. Department of Education have enabled UALR to become a leader in training of faculty and administrators, and enabled our faculty to gain knowledge about how best to teach students with disabilities, as well as how to create usable, equitable, inclusive and sustainable learning environments.
+Model demonstration grants funded by the U.S. Department of Education have enabled UA Little Rock to become a leader in training of faculty and administrators, and enabled our faculty to gain knowledge about how best to teach students with disabilities, as well as how to create usable, equitable, inclusive and sustainable learning environments.

 - Faculty Handbook.
 The Faculty Handbook provides detailed information about how to design usable, equitable, inclusive, and sustainable learning environments for all students, and how to implement accommodations.